plone/training/embed.rst

     Lastly, we add our silly function to autoapprove talks.

-    You quickly end up writing many event handlers, so we put everythingi into a directory for eventhandlers.
+    You quickly end up writing many event handlers, so we put everything into a directory for eventhandlers.

 For the events we need a :file:`events` directory.